klahrich/chiefhustler/content/diary/55-aimia-what-a-joke.md

 Precog is a fund managed by MIM.
 This means they can increase the AUM of MIM until the condition to unlock the remaining earnout shares is met.

 If you are invested here, I wish you good luck.
-It may ended up being a great investment.
+It may end up being a great investment.

 As for me, even though I was initially enticed by their stake in Trade X (which looks like a truly fabulous business), the discount to NAV, and the share buybacks, these are not people I want to give my money to.